Ricgo01/command-line-clue/game/notebook.md

 CLue no.8 Wooden Box found at town hall
 Clue no.9 Go back and check dock (park)
-Clue no.10 The Journalist found at town hall metteng room Location of the crime is still unknown - the room must have been empty when it happened...
+Clue no.10 The Journalist found at town hall metteng room Location of the crime: the dock at the park